|

 The most severe eruption in recent history happened in 2011 when the volcanic ash it spewed caused many flights to Surabaya and Bali to be canceled.

-Kind of makes it all the more fascinating that when you visit, you can look directly inside its crater!
+Kind of makes it all the more fascinating, don’t you think?
+You can even look directly inside its crater!

 You can reach Bromo from either Malang or Probolinggo.
-The latter is closer and I will use it as a start of this guide.
+The latter is closer and more suitable for a DIY tour to Mount Bromo.

-Check and book all train tickets through KAI Access.
+Check timetables and book all train tickets through KAI Access.

-There are plenty of cars going in that direction.
+Plenty of cars go from Probolinggo towards Mount Bromo.
 Hitchhiking in Indonesia is easy, locals are friendly and you should have no problems securing a ride up the mountain.

 Renting a scooter

 This is the option I recommend.
-This gives you total freedom and makes it easy to combine a visit to Mount Bromo with a detour to Madakaripura in the afternoon.
+This gives you total freedom and makes it easy to combine a visit to Mount Bromo with a detour to Madakaripura Waterfall – a natural wonder and an exciting adventure.

 In total, you’d pay around 180.000 IDR / 12.1$ to go by motorcycle which can carry up to two people.

-Just before you enter Cemoro Lawang there’s a toll booth.
-There you’ll pay a conservation fee for the village itself (15.000 IDR per person).
+Just before you enter Cemoro Lawang there’s a toll booth where you’ll pay a conservation fee for the village itself (15.000 IDR per person).
 This is NOT the entrance to the National Park!

 This option is tricky and isn’t even cheaper than a motorcycle rental if you’re two people or more.